Parting is such sweet sorrow, but over the years I learned some things. The Empire may have fallen, but I’m still here.

 With the Empire Network blogging platform I didn’t understand a lot, but I was retired and had time to write.
 I’m not a trained writer, but I have written many things over the years.
 I wrote a fiction novel in junior high, a very long time ago and I wrote many staff papers and a training program for civilian warehouse workers as a U.S. Army Quartermaster Officer.

 I was born and raise in Detroit MI, when it was the Motor Capital of the world.
-In fact Detroit was tagged the Motor City and the home of Motown.
+In fact Detroit claim to fame is being “The Motor City” and “The Home of Motown”.
 I even worked on the assembly line during my last year of high school.
-It wasn’t easy but I had worked my first summer job and liked the idea of having money in my pocket.
+It wasn’t easy but I had worked my first summer job and liked the idea of having earned my own money.
 I turned 18 and applied, but Pops told me I still had to finish high school.

 I was home along when the 1967 Detroit Riots started (Pop was out of town and I was on my own).
 I saw the movie recently with my sister when I returned back home from Philadelphia PA.
 Hard to believe it’s been 50 years since that happened.
 But the numbers are still amazing; 2,000 buildings were destroyed, over 7,200 people were arrested, 1,100 people were injured and 43 people were killed.

 God must have directed my steps.
-It would have been very easy for me to go left instead of staying right, but because I didn’t act foolish, I didn’t become a statistic.
-It’s because, I didn’t cross the police line, I was able to walk the flight line in Libya North Africa (US Air Force) and later support the front line in Germany (US Army).
+It would have been very easy for me to go left, instead of staying right, but because I didn’t act foolish, I didn’t become a statistic.
+Because I didn’t cross the police line, I was able to walk the flight line in Libya North Africa (US Air Force) and later support the front line in Germany (US Army).